〒698-0024 17-2 Ekimae-cho Masuda-shi Shimane Japan

 Nehan-zu is a picture which describes the scene of when Gotama Siddhattha, a human with a real body was going to die and would turn into Buddha who had an eternal life.

-Under the sal-tree, all kinds of life gathered and were mourning over the farewell to Gotama They were celestial beings, Bodhisattivas, the eight legions, disciples and all kinds of living beings.
+Under the sal-tree, all kinds of life gathered and were mourning over the farewell to Gotama.
+You can find celestial beings, Bodhisattivas, the eight legions, disciples and all kinds of living beings in the picture.

 Kaizan-do is a small hall connected with the main hall.
 Mortuary tablets and statues are on display there.

 Most noticeable thing in this hall is the sixteen Rakan statues which were carved by the 17th main priest Nanryo.
 Each statue was carved out of a pine wood and shows vivid and lively expression.

 |Admission||500yen(General), 300yen(Age 16-18), Free(Age 15 and under)